atimpone/aws-foundation-journey/1-dev-environments/2-3-set-up-landing-zone.md

 ## Log In as Administrator IAM User

-Log in as the Administrator IAM user that you created in the last section before you use AWS Control Tower to set up your initial landing zone. crea
+Log in as the Administrator IAM user that you created in the last section before you use AWS Control Tower to set up your initial landing zone.

 ## Create Landing Zone Using AWS Control Tower

 Before using AWS Control Tower to create an initial landing zone, ensure that you review these considerations:

-* Since you’ve just created a new master AWS account, the pre-launch check considerations should already be met.
-* Ensure that you **select the proper AWS region** in the upper right hand side of the AWS Management Console before set up the landing zone.
+* **Desired Home AWS Region** - Ensure that you select the proper AWS region in the upper right hand side of the AWS Management Console before set up the landing zone.
 The AWS region you select should be the AWS region in which you expect do perform the majority of your work with AWS and from which you will maintain your foundation.
-* Reuse the email distribution lists that you identified earlier for the Log archive and Audi accounts.
+* **Email Distribution Lists** - Reuse the email distribution lists that you identified earlier for the Log archive and Audi accounts.
+* **Pre-Launch Checks** - Since you’ve just created a new master AWS account, the pre-launch check considerations for creating your landing zone should already be met.

 Follow the steps in [Getting Started with AWS Control Tower](https://docs.aws.amazon.com/controltower/latest/userguide/getting-started-with-control-tower.html) to set up your landing zone.